deeplearning540/deeplearning540.github.io/source/lesson09/content.rst

 Exercises
 =========

-1. Repeat the prediction of the image class using the MNIST or fashionMNIST dataset:
+1. Repeat training a classification network for the image class as discussed in this lesson using the MNIST or fashionMNIST dataset:

 * `MNIST <http://yann.lecun.com/exdb/mnist/>`_, handwritten digits classification.
 More information can be obtained from `keras docs on MNIST <https://keras.io/api/datasets/mnist/>`_.